Housing Stabilization Services (HSS)

 Referrals

-If you’d like to refer yourself or another indvidual to our housing program please complete the form below.
+If you’d like to refer yourself or another indvidual to our housing program please complete the forms below.
 Completed forms can be emailed to our intake coordinator at info@imsofmn.com or faxed to 507-437-0977